-We recorded US\$1.7 million, US\$12.2 million and US\$33.9 million in inventory write-downs in 2011, 2012 and 2013, respectively.
-In addition, inventory write-down as a percentage of costs of goods sold, was 0.9% in 2011, 2.3% in 2012 and 2.6% in 2013.
+We recorded US\$12.2 million, US\$33.9 million and US\$35.6 million in inventory write-downs in 2012, 2013 and 2014, respectively.
+In addition, inventory write-down as a percentage of costs of goods sold, was 2.3% in 2012, 2.6% in 2013, and 1.3% in 2014.
 Such write-downs primarily reflected the estimated market value of damaged or obsolete inventory.
-The increase in write- downs in 2012 from 2011 was due primarily to two factors.
-First, our inventory significantly increased as our business grew through selling new products and purchasing from new vendors.
-Secondly, in the second quarter of 2012, we established a more comprehensive policy regarding the assessment of inventory write-downs, which was made possible by our increased experience and historical data on inventory management.

-In 2011, we recorded inventory write-downs based on a number of factors, including whether the goods were damaged or slow-moving.
 Starting in the second quarter of 2012, the amount we write-down is calculated based on factors such as whether the goods are returnable to vendors, inventory aging, damages, historical and forecast consumer demand, and the promotional environment.
 We assess the inventory write-down based on different product categories and apply a certain percentage based on aging.
-The Company classifies all goods into the following two categories:
+Our company classifies all goods into the following two categories: